title

 Emperor Hadrian

 Some of Rome's common people still grumbled, while welfare allowed them to survive.
-Many still lived in tiny quarters on narrow streets, amid overcrowding, noise and dirt, but their tenement houses were now likely to be of concrete faced with brick.
-But many were proud to be Romans.
+Many still lived in tiny quarters on narrow streets, amid overcrowding, noise and dirt, but their tenement houses were now likely to be of concrete faced with brick, and they were proud to be Romans.

 Sources